beeware/batavia/docs/how-to/development-env.rst

 Batavia codebase
 ----------------

-Start by forking Batavia into your own Github repository; then check out your fork to your own computer into a development directory:
+Start by forking Batavia into your own GitHub repository; then check out your fork to your own computer into a development directory:

 .. code-block:: bash